robertson-diasjr/security-labs/README.md

-# Demystifying DevSecOps with CI/CD
+# Demystifying the basics of security embedded on CI/CD pipelines

 This lab aims to shed some insights to reduce or eliminate the grey clouds once DevSecOps discussions are raised into the table.